The awesomeness of not being important

 What about you?
 Are you "important" at work?
 If so, are you enjoying it?

-Note: This article was originally published in October of 2015, but has been updated after my retirement from full-time work last December.
+Note: This article was originally published in October of 2015, but has been updated after Steve's retirement from full-time work in December 2016.